 Students are required to have satisfactorily completed all written work for a certain year before entering the next year.
 They will also be expected to have assimilated, integrated, and applied the material at a high level of ability.
 Teachers will evaluate students on personal progress throughout the program, and oral or written progress reports will be given to students periodically.
-Records of student work and progress are kept at the Institute, and may be inspected upon request.
+Records of student work and progress may be reviewed upon request.

-- Students may re-sit both homework, written exams and point location exams three times.
-After three resubmits if a student needs more help, they will be asked to meet with the Dean of Students who will assess if additional tutoring is appropriate. - After such tutoring, students may again re-sit any work not deemed satisfactory by faculty at that time up to another three times.
-This will determine if timely academic progress is being made within an academic year. - In the event that the student is still unable to meet the desired standards, then decisions regarding the student progress in their cohort, or their suitability to the program, will be made in the Student Progress Panel meeting, held mid-year; or by the Academic Dean. - If it is deemed that further time to study is required, the student will be asked to take a temporary withdrawal and return with the following class year.
+Students may re-sit both homework, written exams and point location exams three times.
+After three resubmits if a student needs more help, they will be asked to meet with the Dean of Students who will assess if additional tutoring is appropriate.
+After such tutoring, students may again re-sit any unsatisfactory work up to an additional three times.
+This will determine if timely academic progress is being made within an academic year.

+In the event that the student is still unable to meet the desired standards, then decisions regarding the student progress in their cohort, or their suitability to the program, will be made in the Student Progress Panel meeting, held mid-year; or in the interim by the Academic Dean.

+If it is deemed that further time to study is required, the student will be asked to take a temporary withdrawal and return with the following class year.
 If it is determined that the student is not suited to the program, they will be asked to withdraw from the program.

-Progress Panel
+Progress Panels